-We used both randomly generated data set based on real workflows and actual real-world data from different sources for evaluating proposed solution.
-The real-world workflows are based on SWF archive \cite{FEITELSON20142967} as shown in Table \ref{tab:workloads}.
+We used a randomly generated data set based on real workflows and actual real-world data from different sources to evaluate the proposed solution.
+The real-world workflows are based on SWF archive data as shown in Table \ref{tab:workloads}.

-In our experiment we aim to compare the previous works with \texttt{MARS}.
+In our experiment, we aim to compare the previous works with \texttt{MARS}.
 We compare \texttt{MARS} with heuristic job scheduling algorithms, shown in Table \ref{tab:algorithms}.
-The table \ref{tab:algorithms} shows the heuristic scheduling policies infused with \texttt{MARS}, which can improve the performance of legacy and modern workflows. \texttt{MARS} are compared with two well known policies First Come First Served (FCFS)\cite{fcfs1989}, where tasks are scheduled by the arrival order, and Shortest Job First (SJF)\cite{RemziBook}, where tasks with smaller processing times are scheduled ahead of the other tasks.
-Another comparative policies are WFP3 and UNICEF \cite{5289206},which are based on the processing time, requested number of cores and waiting time of the tasks.
-WFP3 favors shorter and older tasks over large ones without starvation; and UNI favors small tasks by using fast turnaround policy for performance enhancement.
-Policy F1, F2, F3 and F4 \cite{10.1145/3126908.3126955}, represent the nonlinear machine learning-based scheduling algorithms for minimizing the average bounded slowdown of tasks.
-Based on our observation switching to known heuristic algorithm along with RL-A3C would increases the performance and saves a noticeable amount of time to train for the basic legacy workflows.
+The table \ref{tab:algorithms} shows the heuristic scheduling policies infused with \texttt{MARS}, which can improve the performance of legacy and modern workflows. \texttt{MARS} is compared with two well-known policies: First Come First Served (FCFS), where the arrival order schedules tasks; and Shortest Job First (SJF), where tasks with shorter processing times are scheduled ahead of the other tasks.
+Some other comparative policies are WFP3, and UNICEF \cite{5289206}, which are based on the processing time, requested number of cores and waiting time of the tasks.
+WFP3 favours shorter and older tasks over large ones without starvation, and UNI favours small tasks by using a fast turnaround policy for performance enhancement.
+Policy F1, F2, F3, and F4 \cite{10.1145/3126908.3126955} represent the nonlinear machine learning-based scheduling algorithms for minimizing the average bounded slowdown of tasks.
+Based on our observation, switching to known heuristic algorithms and RL-A3C increases the performance and saves a noticeable amount of time in training for the basic legacy workflows.

-In HPC system, workflow tasks may arrive continuously.
-In order to train the model using RL-A3C, we save the training results after predefined window time, then leave the actor critic algorithm to improve the model.
-After building a basic model based on RL algorithm, the Actor Critic part starts evaluating the network.
-This strategy would create a training batch for workflow, if the batch size is too small, \texttt{MARS}`s decision module gives two options if the remaining workflow size is sufficient enough \texttt{MARS} combines sub-workflows together.
-In the other hand, in absent of sufficient size, \texttt{MARS} would switch back to back-filling or FCFS algorithm.
+In an HPC system, workflow tasks may arrive continuously.
+In order to train the model using RL-A3C, we save the training results after a predefined window time, and then we let the actor-critic algorithm improve the model.
+After building a basic model based on the RL algorithm, the Actor-Critic part evaluates the network.
+This strategy would create a training batch for the workflow.
+If the batch size is too small, \texttt{MARS}' decision module gives two options if the remaining workflow size is sufficient enough \texttt{MARS} combine sub-workflows.
+On the other hand, in the absence of sufficient size, \texttt{MARS} would switch back to back-filling or FCFS algorithm.